-Nahomie from Epanouie Within recommends “scheduling everything… the “Motivated Mom Method” (MM) is amazing and they’re releasing an app soon”.
-Now, full disclosure: we’re not big on schedules.
-Just because we can’t keep to them and I just feel burnt out and frustrated with myself.
+Now, honestly, we’re not big on schedules because we can’t keep to them and we just feel burnt out and frustrated with ourselves.

 It’s a personal recipe for stress.

 But, MM is completely different in that if “you miss the tasks scheduled for a particular day, you don’t have to ‘transfer’ those tasks to the next day.
 Just remain focused on completing daily chores and do the weekly scheduled tasks as they fit into your schedule and family lifestyle.
-The tasks you miss will come up again on another day.” – Motivated Mom"If…you miss the tasks scheduled for a particular day, you don’t have to ‘transfer’ those tasks to the next day.
-Just remain focused on completing daily chores and do the weekly scheduled tasks as they fit into your schedule." -… Click To Tweet
+The tasks you miss will come up again on another day.” – Motivated Mom

 It’s actually a relief.